istio/proxy/src/envoy/mixer/README.md

 Notes:
 * mixer_server is required
-* attributes: these attributes will be send to mixer
+* attributes: these attributes will be send to the mixer

-### *send_attribute* HTTP filter:
+### *forward_attribute* HTTP filter:

-This filer will send attributes to the next hop istio/proxy with mixer_filter.
+This filer will forward attributes to the upstream istio/proxy.

 ```
    "filters": [
       "type": "decoder",
-      "name": "send_attribute",
+      "name": "forward_attribute",
       "config": {
          "attributes": {
             "attribute_name1": "attribute_value1",